duttaanirban/To-Do-List/README.md

-Here's a template for a README file for your **To-Do List** project.
-You can copy this and customize it further if needed:

----

 # To-Do List

 A simple and user-friendly To-Do List web application that allows users to manage tasks effectively.
 This project was developed to practice front-end skills and explore task management systems.